-- a.
-Face-to-face home visit;
+- a. in-person home visit;

 - b.
-Facetime;
+Facetime:

 - c.
 Skype;

 - d.
+Microsoft Team;

+- e.
+Zoom

-Video chat; or - e.
+- f.
+Video chat; or

+- g.
 Remote Patient Monitoring system.

 The above types of electronic or technology engagements must be performed in a secured format to protect the personal health information of the beneficiary.
 Each of the electronic or technology visits listed above must be pre-authorized by the beneficiary.
 When electronic or technology visits are performed, the beneficiary shall display on the monitoring screen the in-home aide or personal assistant to confirm his or her presence.
 The case manager may request a virtual walk through of the home environment to assess the health, safety and well-being of the beneficiary.